The behavioral science concept of compassion is similar to

 and cognitive empathy—the ability to take the perspective of another person and

 feel similar feelings.
-Compassion is different because it included the motivation
+Compassion is different because it includes the motivation

 to help improve someone’s situation.